One of my biggest concerns when we bought our Lovesac Sactional was if it would last long enough to justify the steep cost.

 The modular style

 The modular style was a selling point for us since we thought we might move soon, and we wanted a couch that would fit in whatever new space we landed in.
-We didn’t end up moving, but we still liked the idea of having a couch we could rearrange if we wanted to.
+We haven’t moved yet, but we still liked the idea of having a couch we could rearrange if we wanted to.

 Here’s the catch: Reorganizing the couch is more complicated than Lovesac would have you believe.
 It’s also harder to get the couch aligned and set up the way you want than is convenient for quick moves.
 When we originally bought the couch, we thought we’d switch it up when company came over, but that definitely hasn’t happened.
-On the other hand, the pit couch is plenty comfortable for 4 adults for movie night, so it’s fine with us.
+On the other hand, the pit couch is plenty comfortable for our usual movie night crew (4 adults), so it’s fine with us.